Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: System Model and Problem Formulation

 (\ref{P1a}) and (\ref{P1b}) are allocation factor constraints.
-When $\alpha_l=1$, it means that the channel conditions in the mmWave band are extremely poor and even blocked for the $l$th IoTD.
+When $\alpha_l=1$, it means that the channel conditions in the mmWave band are extremely poor and even blocked for the $l$-th camera.
 At this time, the information should be all transmitted through the sub-6 band.
 When $\alpha_l=0$ is the opposite; (\ref{P1c}) and (\ref{P1d}) specifies the range of the phase shifts of the passive elements deployed on the double IRSs. (\ref{P1e}) restrict the total transmit power at the BS side.
-Finally, (\ref{P1f}) represents the covert communication constraints for $K$ users in the carriage.
+Finally, (\ref{P1f}) represents the zero-forcing spatial interference isolation constraint to protect the $K$ MBMS users in the carriage from uplink UHD video transmissions.

 The existing schemes are not applicable to solving the proposed problem due to the complex coupling effect of so many variables.
 It is a challenging problem to obtain a globally optimal solution directly.
 Consequently, we proposed a low complexity locally suboptimal solution to handle the proposed optimization problem, which will be described in detail in the next section.